Cog-Creators/Red-DiscordBot/docs/cog_guides/alias.rst

 Creates an alias.
 It will be used like this ``[p]alias_name <arguments>`` and will be equal to this ``[p]command <arguments>``.

-Let's develop a bit more the examples given :ref:`earlier <alias-usage>`, the left part of the command is the alias (blue), and the right part (orange) is the parameters members have to give for the command.
+Let's develop the examples given :ref:`earlier <alias-usage>` a bit more, the left part of the command is the alias (blue), and the right part is the parameters members have to give for the command (orange).

 .. image:: ../.resources/alias/example-1.png